Shi arrangements restricted to Weyl cones: Introduction and main results

 \section{Introduction and main results}

 Shi arrangements are well-studied hyperplane arrangements associated to an irreducible finite Weyl group.
 These were initially defined by Shi to study \emph{Kazhdan-Lusztig cells} of affine Weyl groups~\cite{shi-sign-types} and since then have appeared in many algebraic, geometric, and combinatorial contexts.
 We refer to~\cite[\S 5.1.4]{armstrong} and~\cite{fishel} for their history in the context of finite Weyl groups.
-Among many, two classical results state that \begin{itemize} \item the number of regions is the \Dfn{parking function number} $(h + 1)^{\ell}$ where $h$ is the Coxeter number and $\ell$ is the rank, and \item the number of dominant regions is the \Dfn{Catalan number} $\prod_{i=1}^\ell (d_i + h)/{d_i}$ where $h$ and $\ell$ are as above and $d_1,\dots,d_\ell$ are the invariant degrees. \end{itemize}

-In this paper, we study interpretations and refinements of these two (and of related) formulas in terms of the intersection poset of the Shi arrangement.
-In the final section, we discuss two ring constructions, one for arrangements and one for posets, which turn out to be isomorphic in the present context.
+Among many, two classical results state that \begin{itemize} \item the number of regions is the \Dfn{$W$-parking function number} $(h + 1)^{\ell}$ where $h$ is the Coxeter number and $\ell$ is the rank~\cite[Theorem~8.1]{shi-sign-types}, and \item the number of dominant regions is the \Dfn{$W$-Catalan number} $\prod_{i=1}^\ell (d_i + h)/{d_i}$, where $d_1,\dots,d_\ell$ are the invariant degrees~\cite[Theorem 1.1]{yoshinaga}. \end{itemize} In this paper, we study interpretations and refinements of these two (and of related) formulas in terms of the intersection poset of the Shi arrangement.
+In the final section, we construct three rings and show that they are isomorphic for Weyl cones of Shi arrangements: the Varchenko--Gel'fand ring of a cone (in the sense of \cite{dorpalenbarry}), the coordinate ring of the vertices of the order polytope of the root poset, and the order ring of a poset (in the sense of \cite{chapoton}).